cfusco77/kickstarter-analysis/README.md

 When Louise came to us, she had a $10,000 goal in mind, based on my analysis I would predict a 54% chance of success based on other plays with similiar sized goals.

 ### Limitations of the Dataset
-The dataset only holds data up to 2017, ideally we would have data up to date to feel more confident in our analysis and predictions of future outcomes.
+The dataset only holds data up to 2017, ideally we would have data up to date, 2021, to feel more confident in our analysis and predictions of future outcomes.

-The outcome of the play is a categorical attribute determined based on whether the goal was met but does not take into condisertation how far off failed campaigns were from their goal.
+The outcome of the play is a categorical attribute determined based on whether the goal was met but does not take into condsideration how far off failed campaigns were from their goal.
 This might be an interesting addtional measure for further analysis.